watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

     sudo npm install -g @angular/cli
     ```

-11. Add your user to the Docker group so that you do not have to elevate privileges with sudo for every command.
+11. To remove the requirement to use sudo, add your user to the Docker group.
 You can ignore any errors you see in the output.

     ```bash
     sudo usermod -aG docker $USER